Davido, Wizkid, and 8 other Nigerian musicians under international record deals

 Nigerian reggae and dancehall superstar Patrick Nnaemeka Okorie, popularly known as Patoranking, was first signed with Igberaga Records in 2010.

-In 2014, he moved to Foston Musik and from there joined VP Records, a New York City independent label established by Caribbean individuals.
+In 2014, he moved to Foston Musik and joined VP Records, a New York City independent label established by Caribbean individuals.
 The label is well-known for releasing Patoranking-style reggae-dancehall music.

 His last album 'World Best' was released under VP Records.